HOW CAN WE HELP YOU?

 - Another possible reason is that the detection sensors may be incorrectly calibrated, lost reference, or be under operating conditions that cause false positives.
 In order to reduce these error types, it is advised to operate the unit out of direct sunlight and reduce interference that may cause sensor errors.
 If this occurs frequently under normal operation, please contact Kolibri support for troubleshooting or service.

 - One of the most common reasons for miscounting is improper loading of the currency to be counted.
-In most cases the Kolibri Bill Counter will display an error to reload the currency.
+In most cases the Kolibri Bill Counter will display an error, like “CHn” to reload the currency.

 - The second most common reason for improper counting is poor maintenance of the unit.
 Each sensor needs to be clean and free of debris to operate correctly.